-Lalor Park Preschool provides a high quality educational program that maximises each child’s learning potential within a safe, enjoyable and welcoming environment.
+Lalor Park Preschool provides a high quality educational program that maximises each child’s learning potential within a safe, enjoyable and inclusive environment.
 Children are free to explore learning at their own pace and engage in sustained enquiry based learning.

 Each day, the educators in collaboration with the children, plan a variety of learning experiences based upon the children’s individual interests, needs and stage of development.
-The indoor learning environment is set up with a wide variety of experiences including art and craft, puzzles, books, block building, dramatic play, literacy and numeracy centres, iPads, games and much more.
+The indoor learning environment is set up with a wide variety of experiences including art and craft, puzzles, books, block building, dramatic play, literacy and numeracy centres, games and much more.

 Similarly, the outdoor area is also a very attractive learning environment.
 It is fully shaded for sun protection and offers defined play spaces with gardens and lots of ‘naturalness’.
 It provides educators with flexibility in matching the learning experiences to children’s developing needs and interests.
 The environment features several smaller areas for children to engage in quiet play with a friend or two, and larger areas where children can engage in exciting pretend play.
 With two sandpits, a water course, flying fox, slippery dip, gazebo and a large area for playing with balls, riding cars and climbing, there are ample opportunities for great fun and enjoyable learning experiences.

 The outdoor area also provides children with opportunities to be connected to and contribute to their world, where they can learn social responsibility and respect for the environment.
-The outdoor environment includes a vegetable garden, strawberry patch, flower gardens, composting bin, rain water tank, drinking bubbler, and many other wonderful experiences where children can engage in gardening, sustainability and science experiments.
+The outdoor environment includes a native garden, vegetable garden, strawberry patch, flower gardens, compost area, bird feeders, rain water tank, drinking bubbler, and many other wonderful experiences where children can engage in gardening, sustainability and science experiments.

 Although these experiences are presented as a range of fun, play based activities, they are actually a carefully constructed set of learning experiences with objectives, based on the children’s individual needs, learning styles, interests and stage of developmental.